bulletmark/debugpy-run/README.md

 the `debugpy-run` wrapper is more convenient to use and makes the usage consistent with the familiar way you start `debugpy-run` on your laptop/PC.

+### Debugging A Program Running As Root

+Another application of `debugpy-run` is that you can, as your normal user, easily use [VS Code](https://code.visualstudio.com/) to debug a program you run as root.
+E.g. run a program using `sudo`:

+    $ sudo debugpy-run my-program --myargs

+Now you can just _Remote Attach_ to it in [VS Code](https://code.visualstudio.com/) as your normal user.

 ### Usage
 ```